2 Corinthians 6

 2 Corinthians 6 is the sixth chapter of the Second Epistle to the Corinthians in the New Testament of the Christian Bible.
-It is authored by Paul the Apostle and Timothy (2 Corinthians 1:1) in Macedonia in 55–56 CE.
+It was written by Paul the Apostle and Timothy (2 Corinthians 1:1) in Macedonia in 55–56 CE.
+Verses 1 and 2 are closely linked with the end of the previous chapter ("working together with him" in verse 1 follows the references to either God or Christ in 2 Corinthians 5:16-21).
+Verses 14-18, together with 2 Corinthians 7:1, are often seen as an interpolation.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 18 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: